hs7t/yay/README.md

 supports.
 (I recommend setting `supports` to `"*"`, a wildcard for all OSes.
 You probably shouldn't use any other values.)

-Let's look at some more code:
+Let's look at the next instruction:

 ```bash
 ! print meta.title